 The ESG assessment is conducted using an industry-specific model.
 Different sets of indicators, factors and respective weightings apply to each industry.
-In total, 37 indicators are calculated based on 320 factors.
 The environmental dimension (E) primarily covers climate strategy, pollution and management of natural resources.
 In the social dimension (S), the focus is on human capital, stakeholder engagement and product-related social outcomes.
 The governance dimension (G) examines and evaluates the principles of good corporate governance and business ethics.
 Questions regarding the organisation and independence of the board of directors, compensation, shareholder rights and accounting practices and standards are included.